tarantool/doc/doc/tooling/tcm/tcm_cluster_management/index.rst

 The main goal of |tcm_full_name| is to provide visual tools for managing various aspects of Tarantool clusters from the browser.
-See the pages of this section to learn to perform various management operations on Tarantool clusters from |tcm|.
+See the pages of this section to learn how to perform various management operations on Tarantool clusters from |tcm|.

 ..  toctree::
     :maxdepth: 1